Nicole-Alfonso/dacd-project/README.md

 ## 6. Future improvements
 Some future improvements for this Hotel Recommender project could be:

-1. Enhanced Error Handling and Logging
+1. Enhanced Error Handling and Logging:<br>
 Implement more robust error handling mechanisms and comprehensive logging to improve the reliability and the debugging.

-2. Integration with Additional APIs
+2. Integration with Additional APIs:<br>
 Expand the system's capabilities integrating other relevant APIs to provide a broader range of data.

-3. User Interface Development
+3. User Interface Development:<br>
 Develop a user-friendly interface to enhance user experience and accessibility.